Roosevelt Potts

-Roosevelt Potts (born January 8, 1971) is a former professional American football player who played fullback in the National Football League for six seasons from 1993 to 1998 for the Indianapolis Colts, Miami Dolphins, and Baltimore Ravens, after playing college football at University of Louisiana at Monroe.
+Roosevelt Bernard Potts (born January 8, 1971) is an American former professional football player who was a fullback in the National Football League (NFL) for six seasons from 1993 to 1998 for the Indianapolis Colts, Miami Dolphins, and Baltimore Ravens.
+He played college football for the Northeast Louisiana Indians (now Louisiana–Monroe Warhawks).
+He was selected in the second round of the 1993 NFL draft with the 49th overall pick.

 At 6', 267 lbs, Potts was often used in short yardage situations.
-Career: (ULM Most Rushes record 658, Roosevelt Potts, 1990-92) (ULM most yards gained: Career: 3,061, Roosevelt Potts, 1990-92).
+Career: (ULM Most Rushes record 658, Roosevelt Potts, 1990–92) (ULM most yards gained: Career: 3,061, Roosevelt Potts, 1990–92).
 During his rookie season with the Colts he rushed for 771 yards, and caught 26 passes.
 He had one rushing and four receiving touchdowns for his career.
 Roosevelt Potts graduated from Rayville High School in Rayville Louisiana in 1989.